SaharZo321/nonogram-solver/README.md

 However, this got me to some trouble - **THERE WERE SO MANY STEPS**

-With a large board, a solution can have more than **10,000,000 steps**, which cost me more memory than I have on my computer!
+With a large board, a solution can have more than **10,000,000 steps**.

 I had to manage the snapshot to use the lowest amount of memory.
-Then, I found the **BIT ARRAYS** as a solution.
+Then, I found **BIT ARRAYS** as a solution.

-Because Nonogram boards have only 2 colors, a bit array is the perfect data structure to save a snapshot of the grid.
+Because Nonogram boards have only 2 colors, a bit array is a super efficient data structure to save a snapshot of the grid.

-This exteremely reduced the amount of memory used to solve the large boards.
+This extremely reduced the amount of memory used to solve the large boards.